Ukraine agrees to proposal for ceasefire with Russia as US restores aid and intel sharing

 The two sides also agreed to conclude a rare minerals deal “as soon as possible” to expand Ukraine’s economy and guarantee the country’s long-term security.

-The two sides met for over eight hours in the Saudi port city Tuesday.

-The developments will be a huge relief for Kyiv after the extraordinarily public blowup between US President Donald Trump and Ukraine’s leader Volodymyr Zelensky less than two weeks ago.
+The developments will be a huge relief for Kyiv after the extraordinarily public blowup between Trump and Ukraine’s leader less than two weeks ago.

 The Ukrainian delegation, which did not include Zelensky, met with US Secretary of State Marco Rubio and National Security Adviser Mike Waltz.
 Both Rubio and Waltz attended direct talks with Russia last month.